Savio09/ecommerce-hygraph/README.md

 # E-Commerce Platform with Next.js and GraphCMS

 This project is a modern e-commerce web application built using [Next.js](https://nextjs.org/), [GraphCMS](https://graphcms.com/), and [Chakra UI](https://chakra-ui.com/).
 It provides a seamless shopping experience with dynamic product pages, a fully functional shopping cart, and secure payment integration.
+Something i learned on Educative website.

 ## Key Features